 In 1990 we established our framing workshops to produce traditionally jointed oak frames and joinery products.
 Skilled local designers, carpenters, joiners and construction teams were employed to create our first oak framed buildings.
 Bespoke oak frames became the mainstay of the framing business in the early days but pre-designed oak buildings were added to the products offered as the company quickly developed into oak framing and joinery specialists.

-In 2006 a show site was completed to offer visiting customers a selection of buildings to view as part of their decision making process (please note that visits are managed by appointment).
+In 2006 a show site was completed to offer visiting customers a selection of timber buildings and oak frame features to view as part of their decision making process (please note that visits are managed by appointment).

-The image below shows one of these structures, a Norton 3 Bay.
+The image below shows one of these structures, a Norton 3 Bay Oak Garage.